PREPARING FOR A BAR/BAT MITZVAH

 While our Religious School program teaches the children the bulk of the skills they need to master for the Bar/Bat Mitzvah, each student has a unique Torah and Haftarah portion that requires individual preparation above and beyond the time that we have during Religious School hours.
 The amount of individual preparation will vary depending on the abilities, attitude, and parental support of each student.

 Individual private tutoring on a weekly basis is customary and generally begins approximately nine to twelve months before the Bar/Bat Mitzvah date.
 Each week, progress will be evaluated and a specific goal will be established for the forthcoming week.
-Additionally, a private meeting with Dr. Stinson to assess/check-in will be scheduled approximately every four weeks.
+Additionally, a private meeting with Rabbi Ratner to assess/check-in will be scheduled approximately every four weeks.

 We look forward to working with your entire family in the year to come.
 Please know that we will make ourselves completely available to you during this process.
 Feel free to contact us at any time.